MobisysGmbH/mobisys-cordova-plugin-camera/README.md

     cordova plugin add https://github.com/MobisysGmbH/mobisys-cordova-plugin-camera.git

+## Branches

+We are using the following branches:

+- master -> This branch is used to sync with the master branch from the forked repo "apache/cordova-plugin-camera". __This branch should never contain any other commit then the one from the forked repo.__
+- deveop -> This is __our__ development branch.
+Use this to introduce new reviewed changes for the next version of __our__ plugin.
+- release -> This is __our__ release branch.
+This contains the last released version of __our__ plugin.
+You can only create and publish a new plugin version to __our__ registry via this branch.

 ## Plugin variables

 The plugin uses the `ANDROIDX_CORE_VERSION` variable to configure `androidx.core:core` dependency.
 This allows to avoid conflicts with other plugins that have the dependency hardcoded.